Twirling is to Dizziness as Virus is to: Exploring Analogies and Understanding Causality

 - Viral load: The initial amount of virus encountered can influence the severity of the infection.

-Therefore, completing the analogy requires considering the diverse consequences of viral infection, not just a single, overarching effect.
+Because of this, completing the analogy requires considering the diverse consequences of viral infection, not just a single, overarching effect.

 Completing the Analogy: Multiple Valid Conclusions